-We have seen that, as is the convention, Mabogunje discusses levels of development in terms of GNP.
 Information about GNP and other economic data can be obtained from a number of sources including two annual publications, the World Development Report and the World Bank Atlas.
 These are official World Bank texts that provide statistical data on the performance of the majority of countries gathered through its agencies around the globe.
-It recognises itself that such data indicates rather than properly represents the true extent of relative inequality between countries.
+The Bank recognises that these data indicate rather than properly represent the true extent of relative inequality between countries.
 Despite their limitations which we shall examine shortly, they do give a stark indication of the unequal distribution of income in the world economy, as Table 2.1 shows.
-Not only does this Table indicate the great differences between rich and poor countries in terms of GNP per person, it also shows the negligible 'growth' in GNP for the low-income countries which, although higher on paper, has not improved in real terms since 1960.
-Another way of highlighting the contrast between rich and poor countries is to compare the relative share of total global income received by their respective populations.
-This is illustrated in Figure 2.1.
+Not only does this table indicate the great differences between rich and poor countries in terms of GNP per person, it also shows the negligible 'growth' in GNP for the low-income countries which, although higher on paper, has not improved in real terms since 1960.